Web3-Builders-Alliance/CosmWatch-CosmWasm-Q1-2023/Capstone/letter_of_intent.md

     - **What** milestones/tasks are to be completed
     - **When** they will happen (milestone dates, deadlines)
     - **How much** the freelancer should be rewarded at the specified time(s)
-- Charge expensive fees in order to facilitate the transaction
+- Charge expensive fees in order to facilitate the payout(s)
     - This can make hiring someone more expensive than originally expected
 - Offer limited flexibility in how a transaction is coordinated
     - Does the party hiring want one task and one payment?